Are there cat breeds with round ears?

 Rounded ears are more common in larger cats such as leopards and lions (I will explain this in a moment).

-Cymera is a Japanese app that helps users edit their photos, add filters, and other special effects.
+Cymera is a Japanese app that helps users edit their photos, add filters, and apply other special effects.

 One of the effects that became an instant hit was the mousy ears that made cats, dogs, and even bunnies look like Mickey Mouse.